Dashboard UX & Interaction

 Cognitive Load and the Glanceable Zone

-The dashboard best practices for reducing cognitive load are well established, and they compound.
-Group related metrics so the eye processes clusters rather than individual items.
-Use progressive disclosure so complexity is available but not forced.
-Apply consistent visual patterns (same chart types, same colour vocabulary, same card layouts) so users learn the dashboard once and read it by recognition rather than interpretation.
+The strategies for managing cognitive load are well established and they compound.
+Group related metrics so the eye processes clusters rather than individual items (Gestalt proximity).
+Use progressive disclosure so complexity is available but never forced.
+Apply consistent visual patterns (same chart types, same colour vocabulary, same card anatomy) so users learn the dashboard once and read it by recognition rather than interpretation.
+Restraint in what you show is the single most effective way to increase what users understand.

 Level 1: The Glance